-It’s normal to think about things.
-I would even go as far as to say it’s necessary, but when does what we think, spill over into our emotions and cause us to have health problems.
+It is normal to think about issues, but when does what we think, spill over into our emotions, and cause us to have health problems.

 The paper emphasises the importance of emotional wellbeing for health.
 Interestingly, the paper defines health as ‘being confident and positive and able to cope with the ups and downs of life.’
-This definition is supported by more and more research suggesting that promoting only physical wellbeing may well be inadequate.
-I believe it is inadequate.
+This definition is supported by more and more research suggesting that promoting just physical wellbeing may well be inadequate.

-There is some research to show that emotional distress creates susceptibility to physical illness.
+Emotional distress can create susceptibility to physical illness.
 For example, it is well accepted that exam stress increases susceptibility to viral infection and stress from a lack of control in the workplace, or from life events creates susceptibility to heart disease.

 Several studies have shown that social and emotional support can protect against premature mortality, prevent illness, and aid recovery.
 It is plausible that these could act by reducing emotional distress.
 Various studies also suggest that as important for health as our income is, our social links and organisation (civic participation, social trust) is of emotional benefit.

-For this to continue into mainstream day to day care, doctors’ other healthcare professionals and ultimately politicians will need to believe that emotional and social wellbeing are as important for health as physical wellbeing.
+For this to continue into mainstream daily care, doctors’ and other healthcare professionals and including politicians will need to believe that emotional and social wellbeing are as important for health as physical wellbeing.